thiagoanegreiros/fastapi-project/readme.md

 - ✅ Ready for CI/CD with `pre-commit`, `ruff`, and `coverage`
 - ✅ Google OAuth2 login with session-based authentication
 - ✅ ⚡ This project uses uv for environment and package management.
 It is fully compatible with pip and extremely fast.
+- ✅ Environment configuration with .env using a custom PyPI package: ta-envy

 ---